ssoehdata/ML_Projects/Sales_Marketing_Applications/README.md

 </p>

 <p align="center">
-		The test and results can be viewed in the CTR_ABTest file included in this repository.
+		The test and results can be viewed in the CTR_ABTest.ipynb file included in this repository.
 </p>